example42/example42.github.io/_posts/2021-02-11-hiera-merge-behavior.md

 | ....**uid: 10011**              |                            | ....**uid: 10011**                 |
 | ....**home: /home/alessandro**  |                            | ....**home: /mnt/home/alessandro** |

 ## deep

-The `deep` merge option is a specila behavior of the `hash` merge option.
+The `deep` merge option is a special behavior of the `hash` merge option.
 Hash uses the first hash ke from highest hierarchy.

 Using `deep` allows you to merge data from hashes with the same key.
-All elemts in all matching hierarchies must be of type hash.
+All elements in all matching hierarchies must be of type hash.

 Let's look at the data.
 In this case we manage users: